 More importantly, note how the lines flow basically according to the direction established with the basic drawing.
 Look at the shape of the neck for example.

-Following discovery of how pterosaurs walked on the ground, some dragons have been portrayed without front legs and using the wings as front legs pterosaur-fashion when on the ground
+Following the discovery of how pterosaurs walked on the ground, some dragons have been portrayed without front legs and using the wings as front legs pterosaur-fashion when on the ground.

 Pencil drawings dragon – Step 3

 Now that you feel confident about your drawing and about the general composition it is time to start adding details and personality to the dragon.

 I have focused on the head a little bit.
 I have increased the number of details of the head and the neck and you might want to do something similar.
 Do not forget though to work at the drawing without losing control of the overall feeling.
 So add a few head details bat keep working on the neck, wings, and body.

 Dragons are perceived in different ways by different cultures.
 They are sometimes said to breathe and spit fire or poison, and ice.
 They are commonly portrayed as serpentine or reptilian, hatching from eggs and possessing typically feathered or scaly bodies.
 Winged dragons are usually portrayed only in European dragons while Oriental versions of the dragon resemble large snakes.

 From this point on adding details should be a breeze and you can be sure the final drawing is going to look cool.
 This is because you have focused on the general shapes and composition first.
 To help yourself along the way gather pictures of reptiles for example to see how scales look and intermingle.

 Keep adding detail as your imagination suggests you.
 Make the head a bit more complex and add scales to the neck.
 I have added a set of horns and pointy appendages but you can improvise and do something different.

 From this point you might want to leave the H2 pencil you started with and start using the B2 in order to make darker lines and to better define the outline of the drawing.